Mainland Alum Chase Petty Makes 2022 Pro Debut - NewsBreak

 Mainland Alum Chase Petty Makes 2022 Pro Debut

-Mainland Regional high school alum Chase Petty made his 2022 professional debut on Saturday, pitching for the Daytona Tortugas in Single-A. The 19-year old pitcher...catcountry1073.com
+Mainland Regional high school alum Chase Petty made his 2022 professional debut on Saturday, pitching for the Daytona Tortugas in Single-A. The 19-year old pitcher...sojo1049.com

-Mainland Regional high school alum Chase Petty made his 2022 professional debut on Saturday, pitching for the Daytona Tortugas in Single-A. The 19-year old pitcher...catcountry1073.com
+Mainland Regional high school alum Chase Petty made his 2022 professional debut on Saturday, pitching for the Daytona Tortugas in Single-A. The 19-year old pitcher...sojo1049.com

 Comments / 0